giovannirescia/thesis/README.md

 Just run
 ```
+$ bash scripts/init.sh
+$ bash scripts/sbt.sh
 $ bash scripts/doall.sh
 ```

-This script will automatically:
+This scripts will:

 * Create all the necessary directories:
   * Outputs
   * Ontologies
+* Unzip the ontologies
-* Build the tools for Modal Logic
+* Make a soft build of tools for Modal Logic (for a rebuild, run `$ bash scripts/fbuild.sh')
 * Translate all the ontologies to Modal Logic Formulas
 * Search, and hopefully find, symmetries in those formulas

+And BAM!
+7 hours and 15 minutes later you got yourself a bunch of data...

 The final output for each symmetry is in `output/final-output/<ontology>`